 At the first sight, it seems the idea is circular.
 However, it is not the case.
-The reason, as we mentioned before, is that $\bGr_{\calG,\mu}$ now is a scheme over $k$ and we have much more tools to attack the problem.
+The reason, as we mentioned before, is that $\bGr_{\calG,\mu}$ now is a scheme over $k$ and we have many more tools to attack the problem.
 Observe that to prove that $\bGr_{\calG,\mu}|_0=\calA(\mu)$, we need to show that \begin{enumerate} \item $(\bGr_{\calG,\mu}|_0)_{\on{red}}=\calA(\mu)$ (Theorem \ref{top fiber}); \item $\bGr_{\calG,\mu}|_0$ is reduced (Theorem \ref{sch fiber}). \end{enumerate}

 Part (1) can be achieved by the calculation of the nearby cycle $\calZ_\mu=\Psi_{\bGr_{\calG,\mu}}(\bbQ_\ell)$ of the family $\bGr_{\calG,\mu}$ (see Lemma \ref{support}).
-Usually, this is a hard problem.
-The miracle here is that if $\calZ_\mu$ is regard as an object in the category of Iwahori equivariant perverse sheaves on $\Fl_{G'}$, it has very nice properties.
+Usually, such a calculation is a hard problem.
+The miracle here is that if $\calZ_\mu$ is regarded as an object in the category of Iwahori equivariant perverse sheaves on $\Fl_{G'}$, it has very nice properties.
 Namely, by the main result of \cite{G} (in the case when $G'$ is split), $\calZ_\mu$ is a central sheaf, i.e. for any other Iwahori equivariant perverse sheaf $\calF$ on $\Fl_{G'}$, the convolution product $\calZ_\mu\star\calF$ (see \eqref{twp1}-\eqref{conv prod} for the definition) is perverse and